ghi-electronics/Docs/software/netmf/tutorials/i2c.md

-# I2C (Inter Integrated Circuit)
+# I2C
+---

 I2C (pronounced eye-squared-sea, or eye-two-sea) was originally developed by Phillips to allow multiple chipsets to communicate on a 2-wire bus in home consumer devices.
 It has a master and one or more slaves sharing the same data bus.
-Instead of selecting the slaves using a digital pin like SPI, which consumes an additional I/O pin, I2C uses an addressing mechanism to communicate to a selected device.
+Instead of selecting the slaves using a digital pin like SPI (consuming an additional I/O pin), I2C uses an addressing mechanism to communicate to the selected device.

 Before data is transferred, the master sends out a 7-bit address address of the slave device it wants to communicate with.
 It also sends one bit indicating whether it wants to send data to the device or receive data from the device.
 When a slave sees its address on the bus, it will acknowledge its presence.
 At this point, the master can send or receive data.
 The master will start data transfers with a "start" condition before it sends any address or data and then end it with "stop" condition.

 The I2C uses two wires to communicate between the I2C Master and the I2C device.
-These two wires are known as the SDA and SCL lines; SDA stands for Serial Data, and SCL is Serial Clock.
+These two wires are known as the SDA and SCL lines.
+SDA stands for Serial Data, and SCL is Serial Clock.

 The I2C NETMF driver is based on transactions.
 If we want to read from a register on a sensor, we would first need to send it the register number we wish to read from, and then we need to read the register.
 Those are two transactions; a write followed by a read.